legionJP/linux_world/linux_docks/User_Management.md

 Command	Description

 > [!sudo]
+> Execute command as a different user.

 > [!NOTE]
-> n
+>

-> 	Execute command as a different user.

 su	The su utility requests appropriate user credentials via PAM and switches to that user ID (the default user is the superuser).
 A shell is then executed. useradd	Creates a new user or update default new user information.